instructure/instructure-ui/docs/getting-started/contributing.md

 1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
 You should see your component listed in the docs.
 1. Start making changes to your component, and watch it update in the browser automatically.

-### Proposing API changes

-If you'd like to propose changes to a component API or a new component, you'll need to fill out an RFC ("request for change") document and have it reviewed before implementing your change.
-Be sure to note any breaking changes or deprecations in the RFC document.

-1. Run `yarn generate:rfc`.
-This script creates an RFC document for you in `/rfcs`.
-1. Fill out this document and submit it for review.
-1. Once the RFC is approved and merged you can go ahead and make your change.

 ### Accessibility and Internationalization Requirements

 All components should:

-1. be accessible (See the [accessibility requirements](#accessibility) for more information).
+1. Be accessible (See the [accessibility requirements](#accessibility) for more information).
-1. support RTL languages.
+1. Support RTL languages.
-1. localize all dates, times, numbers and strings (or require localized content passed in via props).
+1. Localize all dates, times, numbers and strings (or require localized content passed in via props).

-### Releases

-See the [releases documentation](#releases) for information on the release process.